zapabug/ZapSliggers/documentation/docs/Planning.md

 **User Input:** Desire for fullscreen, landscape experience, potentially via PWA.
 **VibeStorm Questions:** Confirmed understanding: Implement PWA using `vite-plugin-pwa` to achieve better fullscreen/landscape behavior on installation.
 **VibeStorm Response:** Agreed to adopt the PWA strategy.
 Detailed the necessary steps: install `vite-plugin-pwa`, configure `vite.config.ts` with manifest options (`display: 'fullscreen'`, `orientation: 'landscape'`, icons), generate necessary assets (icons, potentially service worker).
-**Decisions:** Zapsliggers will be developed as a PWA using `vite-plugin-pwa`.
+**Decisions:** ZapSlinggers will be developed as a PWA using `vite-plugin-pwa`.
 Updated `Build.md`, `roadmap.md` to reflect this.
 **Steps Explained:** Outlined the process of adding PWA capabilities via the Vite plugin and configuring the manifest for the desired display behavior.

 ## Interaction 18: Strategy Shift - Replicate Original First (2025-07-31 Placeholder)
-**User Input:** Desire to replicate the original Python Slingshot game's physics and core mechanics first using the web stack (React/TS/Canvas/Matter.js) before implementing the full Zapsliggers ruleset (abilities, HP, etc.).
+**User Input:** Desire to replicate the original Python Slingshot game's physics and core mechanics first using the web stack (React/TS/Canvas/Matter.js) before implementing the full ZapSlinggers ruleset (abilities, HP, etc.).
 Also requested using original game assets.
 **VibeStorm Questions:** Clarified key original mechanics (planet gravity based on size, no bounce, projectile timeout, aiming trail).
 Located original assets.
 **VibeStorm Response:** Agreed on the strategy to build a replica foundation.
 Copied assets from `slingshot/src/slingshot/data` to `public/images`.
 Updated `GameRenderer.tsx` to initialize `matter-js`, add static planets, and implement a basic render loop.
 Updated `GameRenderer.tsx` and `GameScreen.tsx` to implement a projectile firing mechanism triggered by the UI.
 **Decisions:** Shifted immediate focus to replicating core original Slingshot mechanics: Gravity (planet size based attraction), Collisions (destroy on planet hit), Aiming (no preview), Projectile Timeout.
 Use original assets for now.
 Implemented basic Matter.js setup and firing.